-Here are the Five Buick Enclave Years to Avoid
+Here are the Five Buick Enclave Years to Avoid (Don’t Buy The 2008 Model!)

-Avoid buying 2008 to 2011 Buick Enclaves, along with the 2014 model.
+The Buick Enclave years to avoid are from 2008 to 2011, along with the 2014 model.
 Common problems affect the car’s transmission, HVAC actuator, and stretched timing chain, with the 2008 model having the most complaints.
-Otherwise, the Enclave is a durable, reliable SUV that lasts about 200,000 to 300,000 miles.

 Like any other vehicle that’s been on the market for a while, the Buick Enclave has had its share of problems.
 Let’s discuss the models to avoid in further detail, along with its better years and the advantages that later versions of the Enclave offer.